LiveIntent/live-connect/CONFIGURATION_OPTIONS.md

 By default, 5000 milliseconds.
 This configuration parameter sets the maximum duration of a call to the IdentityResolution endpoint, after which the callback passed to the `resolve` function will be invoked.
 If `identityResolutionConfig.ajaxTimeout` is not configured and the global `ajaxTimeout` is configured, the global setting is used.
 If none of the two is configured, the default of 5000ms is used.

-Overwrites the global `ajaxTimeout`: if `identityResolutionConfig.ajaxTimeout` is configured, it is used, otherwise if `ajaxTimeout` is configured, it is used, else the default of 5000ms is used.
 Example:
 ```javascript
 {